 Ultimately, conformities in the workplace have been significantly minimized, which has enabled individuals to follow their dreams.
 Yes, their immediate dreams may be traveling to Thailand for a year, but eventually it becomes something that could create incredibly successful and productive employees.
 When, not if, millennials become aware that frustration is not warranted after one month into their career, their stubbornness to accomplish their goals can be quite powerful.
-As employers, if we continue to harness their goal-seeking mentality to drive success we might just create a new stereotype for Google to splatter.
+As employers, if we continue to attract millennials to the workplace and harness their goal-seeking mentality to drive success we might just create a new stereotype for Google to splatter.

 How to Recruit and Hire in Low Unemployment